Ed94/Point-and-Grab-Locomotion/README.md

 # Point-and-Move-Locomotion
-A locomotion being developed using unity3D for now.
+A locomotion I made in unity to learn some basics of unity.

 This is a project to a create a form of locomotion involving the use of picking a direction with the HTC Vive's motion controllers, and with the trigger activated; translate the change in position of the controller to a velocity induced on the players position to the direction choosen.